-In contrast, an NHS study found that alcohol users were more likely to suffer from obesity than non-drinkers.
+In contrast, this study published in The Lancet found that alcohol users were more likely to suffer from obesity than non-drinkers.
 Although it was revealed that the substance itself often contained a few calories, the study revealed that drinkers often make poor food choices while under the influence and are prone to overeating.

 As a result, this suggests that alcohol users are at a greater risk of obesity than cannabis smokers.